Visit Milan Cathedral

 July and August are the height of summer for Milan weather.
 The average high temperatures are 85 F (29 C) and average lows are 64 F (18 C).
 Average highs in December and January are 43 F (6 C) while average lows are at or just below freezing.
 The rainiest month is October.
 The best time to visit Milan may be June or September, when temperatures are comfortable, while the peak tourist summer season is avoided.

-Milan Malpensa Airport (MXP) is about an hour from downtown Milan, which makes a cab ride an expensive way to get to Milan.
+Milan Malpensa Airport (MXP) is about an hour from downtown Milan.
+The T2 terminal is for EasyJet.
+All other airlines use the T1 terminal.
+A cab ride an expensive way to get to Milan from the airport.
 Fortunately the Malpensa Express train runs a frequent schedule between the airport and the downtown station either Milano Cadorna or the main train station at Milan Centrale.
 Reservations aren’t required.
 Shuttle buses are another way to get to Milan from the airport, but the fare isn’t a lot less than the Malpensa Express.

 The main train station at Milano Centrale connects Milan with the rest of Italy and Europe.
 The M2 on the metro system connects Milano Centrale with Milano Cadorna in the Old Town.
 Subway cars travel every few minutes between these two popular stations.